Vampire Facial Vs. Vampire Facelift

 “What is the difference between a Vampire Facelift and a Vampire Facial?”

-The use of platelet-rich plasma, or PRP, in anti-aging and the aesthetic medicine field has become increasingly popular for the treatment of fine lines, wrinkles, skin texture, and improvement of scars or overall skin rejuvenation.
-Recently, it’s been useful for hair re-growth and hair restoration as well.
+The use of platelet-rich plasma, or PRP, in anti-aging and the aesthetic medicine in Atlanta has become increasingly popular for the treatment of fine lines, wrinkles, skin texture, and improvement of scars or overall skin rejuvenation.
+Recently, it’s even been useful for hair re-growth and hair restoration as well.

 What’s the Deal with Vampire Procedures and Anti-Aging?

 PRP is the platelet-rich plasma within our blood, which contains eight identifiable growth factors.
 Blood is drawn from a vein and then concentrated with the use of a centrifuge.